Architecture Foundations Program

 Practice Creativity as Problem Solving

-Visual communication requires both skill and strategy so that others see + support your solutions and designs.
+Visual communication requires both skill and strategy so that others see and support your solutions and designs.

 Create a Community of Peers